Cosmo224/batchOE/README.md

 # batchOE
 Batch Operating Enviroment.
 I intend it to have an API and be usable.

-IF YOU WANT TO WORK ON IT, IT REQUIRES ADVANCED BAT-EXE CONVERTER!
+Works on Windows NT (at least XP+)

+You can use the included batchoe.exe file, but it will only be updated each release.